 Ongoing access to lesson and learning materials for eight weeks after course completion.

-A total of ten individual tried and tested product formulations with detailed instructions.
+A total of six individual tried and tested product formulations with detailed instructions.

 Robert Tisserand’s six brand new and original essential oil blends, tested with formulas from the course.